feravolt/FDE.AI-docs/aiinfo.md

 - Optimize ART cache with max optimization filter `/extraopt everything`
 - Do extra system optimization automatically in background every day if device is charging & screen is off.
 HH is desired hour of execution in 24h format - if leaved blank it'll be triggered at ~05:00 AM. `/extraopt auto HH` | `/extraopt noauto`
 - Clear Dalvik/ART cache, cancel cache optimization `/extraopt revert`
-- Toggle background apps auto-kill when screen is OFF `/killbgapps on` | `/killbgapps off`
+- Toggle background apps auto-kill when screen is OFF `/killbgapps` | `/killbgapps off`
-- Toggle device sensors behavior in Doze mode `/disablesensorsondoze on` | `/disablesensorsondoze off`
+- Toggle device sensors behavior in Doze mode `/disablesensorsondoze` | `/disablesensorsondoze off`
-- Toggle more deep real-time system optimization `/aggressiveai on` | `/aggressiveai off`
+- Toggle more deep real-time system optimization `/advancedai` | `/advancedai off`
-- Toggle automatic screen refresh rate changing if supported `/autorefreshrate on` | `/autorefreshrate off`
+- Toggle automatic screen refresh rate changing if supported `/autorefreshrate` | `/autorefreshrate off`
+- Toggle automatic preload of heavy apps/games if Preload Pro app is installed `/autopreload` | `/autopreload off`
 - Copy current FDE.AI log as text file to internal memory `/dumpfdelog`
-- Toggle vibration on FDE.AI execution `/vibro off` | `/vibro on`
+- Toggle vibration on FDE.AI execution `/vibro off` | `/vibro`
 - Toggle all main FDE.AI tweaks execution.
-You can leave AI/turbos mode only. `/alltweaks off` | `/alltweaks on`
+You can leave AI/turbos mode only. `/alltweaks off` | `/alltweaks`
 - Change your screen resolution adaptively.
 If used smartly, can greatly improve gaming performance in sacrifice of image quality. `/downscale 'desired lowered screen width in pixels'`, for example `/downscale 720` - will downscale your screen to 720p | `/resetscale (full)` (It is possible to test this function - it will revert all applied changes in 10 seconds via `/downscale (for ex.)
 720 test` command)
 - Toggle battery life cycle extender option `/greenbattery 'optional trigger value'` | `/greenbattery off`
-- Change throttling behavior while charging device `/ignorethrottling on` | `/ignorethrottling off`
+- Change throttling behavior while charging device `/ignorethrottling` | `/ignorethrottling off`
+- Toggle debug mode for application `/fdebug` | `/fdebug off`